Why it is important to understand systems?

 How to predict systemic impact?

 First, interconnectedness assumes that the direct users and stakeholders of radically creative outcomes do not exist in isolation.
 Rather, they interact with and influence other parts of the system.
-Evaluating the systemic impact at the individual-to-individual level of interconnectedness is about finding ways to understand how the first adopters of a radically creative outcome, in one part of the system, could influence other participants in the same system.
+Evaluating the systemic impact at the individual-to-individual level of interconnectedness is about finding ways to understand how the first adopters of a radically creative outcome in one part of the system could influence other participants in the same system.

 Second, the systemic impact of a radically creative outcome can be observed at a larger scale when we acknowledge the existence of a systems hierarchy.
-Entrepreneurial and innovative products are parts of economic systems, which are parts of societal systems, and all societies exist on the ecological system of planet Earth (Midgley & Lindhult, 2017).
+Entrepreneurial and innovative products are parts of economic systems, which are parts of societal systems, and all societies exist in the ecological system of planet Earth (Midgley & Lindhult, 2017).

 Third and last, understanding systemic impact involves assessing how systems might respond and adapt to radically creative outcomes.
 This observation of systemic resilience and adaptability includes examining whether radical change reflected in activism, entrepreneurship or innovation enhances the resilience of systems or introduces vulnerabilities.